-CFAS Planning Area-specific Actions are primarily infrastructure-related projects to be developed in specific areas.
+CFAS Planning Area-Specific Actions are primarily infrastructure-related projects to be developed in specific areas.
 This section contains only summary descriptions for the recommended actions.
-For further details on the actions, please see the Technical Background Document in Appendix III.
+For further details on the Actions, please see the Technical Background Document in Appendix III.
+All CFAS Planning Area-Specific Actions are consistent with the Strategic Directions outlined in Section 3.5.